 Labels placed inside the form field (aka “inline labels”) are widespread in mobile apps and sites — almost to the point of being a best (mal)practice.
 Yet in every usability test we’ve conducted inline labels have suffered from major usability problems.
 Mobile included.

 Inline labels are a prime example of false simplicity.
 They look simple, but are in fact very tricky to use.
-This is especially true when it comes to fixing validation errors; Fandango offers up a good example.
+This is especially true when it comes to fixing validation errors.

 It is this loss of context which makes inline labels a poor choice in most cases.
 However, there are a few instances where inline labels do have merit.

 When there’s only 1–2 fields (for example a search field or perhaps a sign-in form) the user will rarely forget the context as the entry type is singular and frequently executed.

 However, as soon as there are more fields, different types of data are needed, or the fields are used infrequently inline labels become problematic.
 Also, if there are requirements for the field input, inline labels are typically a poor choice even if it is only a single field, as the earlier Fandango “Houston” example illustrates.

 It should be underscored that inline placeholder text in and of itself isn’t bad (in fact, it’s a great feature) — it just shouldn’t be used for the primary label.
 Instead, inline placeholder text is perfect for brief descriptions that may help frame or further clarify the field’s context without being necessary to understand it.

 For example, a phone field in a sign up form should have “Phone number” written as an independent (permanently visible) label and then have, for example, “315 415 7777” as inline placeholder text.